 However, neither PayTM nor Zomato evoke the same sentiment for me, although I do order from Merwans using Zomato.
 The primary reason for this is because they aren't in the stock market out of a Parsi-esque sense of larger ecosystem wellbeing.
 I don't trust them to not give in to market and investor pressure.
 That's what investors and public markets do — steer your vision to a path of high profitability.
 Slide-decks to early VC investors possibly pitched a similar ecosystem-exploiting business model (e.g. monopoly over all food delivery and power to dictate restaurant food prices) that the VC's bought into.

-Instead, my long-term money goes to the Parsis of Bombay that have existed forever and have a handle on commodity prices and business environment — listed group companies of the Godrej's, the Tata's, the Wadia's.
+Instead, my long-term money goes to the Parsis of Bombay that have existed seemingly since forever and have a handle on commodity prices and business environment — listed group companies of the Godrej's, the Wadia's, the Tata's.
 I do feel that that's a reasonable middleground.
 They do good work for the ecosystem, the ruthless capitalist-minded stock market, as well as little old me.

 Disclaimer: This is not investment advice or recommendation.